Warren Sandel

-Warren Sandel (May 16, 1921 – June 12, 1993) was an American baseball player from 1938 to 1952.
+Warren Sandel (May 16, 1921 – June 12, 1993) was an American professional baseball player from 1938 to 1952.
 Most of his playing time was spent at the minor league level.
 A pitcher, Sandel is best remembered for giving up the first base hit to Jackie Robinson who broke professional baseball's color barrier in 1946 while playing under a minor league contract for the Brooklyn Dodgers.

 Professional career

 Sandel signed a professional contract with the St. Louis Cardinals while he was in high school.
 He subsequently entered the minor leagues in 1938 as pitcher for the Albuquerque Cardinals, which at the time was a member of the Class D Arizona–Texas League.
 Sandel enjoyed success in his early years.
 In 1942 he was offered a contract by the Sacramento Solons of the AAA Pacific Coast League.
 Despite being offered a contract that paid him $350 a month, the most he had ever made, and being given a chance to play just one step below the major league level, Sandel was unable to pitch for Sacramento because like many other ball players of his era, his career was interrupted by World War II.
 Instead of pitching professionally, Sandel served in the Coast Guard from 1943 to 1945.
 For Sandel, the time was not wasted because the Coast Guard placed him on its San Diego baseball team, where he not only continued pitching but, with the help of fellow players and coaches, finally mastered the curveball.

 After his release from military service, Sandel returned to professional baseball and was invited to the New York Giants' 1946 spring training camp.
 Sandel soon found himself at odds with Mel Ott the Giant's manager, primarily because of Sandel's failure to work hard and take the game seriously.